Management Team & Advisory Board

 Director, Cutter Latin America

-Cuitláhuac Osorio Ayllón is responsible for managing Cutter throughout Latin America.
-Before joining Cutter, Cuitláhuac worked in the IT consulting industry for more than a decade, primarily focused on helping organizations achieve their business objectives through the use of IT.
-Cuitláhuac has a degree in Computer Science engineering from the Instituto Tecnologico y de Estudios Superiores de Monterrey (ITESM), Monterrey, Mexico, and also completed the program for Master's in Political Science at Mexico's National University (UNAM).
+Cuitláhuac Osorio Ayllón joined Cutter Consortium in 2004 to manage Cutter throughout Latin America.
+He has worked significant projects assisting Cutter clients throughout the region.
+Before joining Cutter, Mr. Osorio worked in the IT consulting industry for more than a decade helping organizations put their IT strategy in place.
+Mr. Osorio is also a part-time professor at ITESM-CSF where he teaches courses on management and innovation of new business models, and technology in business.
+Cuitláhuac has a Master's degree in IT management and a degree in computer science engineering from the Instituto Tecnologico y de Estudios Superiores de Monterrey (ITESM, Mexico).
+He completed the Top Management Program at ITAM, Mexico and completed the full credits for the Master's in Political Science at Mexico's National University (UNAM).

-Robert D. Austin is Professor of Managing Creativity and Innovation at the Copenhagen Business School (CBS) in Denmark and an Adjunct Research Professor at the Richard Ivey School of Business (Canada).
+Dr. Robert D. Austin is a professor of IT management at the Richard Ivey School of Business (Canada).
+Prior to his appointment at Ivey, he was Professor of Management of Innovation and Digital Transformation at Copenhagen Business School.
 From 2011-2013, he was Dean of the Faculty of Business Administration at the University of New Brunswick at Fredericton, Canada.
-Previously, he was CEO of the CBS-SIMI Executive Foundation, a top provider of non-degree executive education in northern Europe.
+He has also served as CEO of the CBS-SIMI Executive Foundation (now called CBS Executive), a top provider of non-degree executive education in northern Europe.
 For many years, Dr. Austin served as Chair of Harvard Business School’s executive program for CIOs and is a former HBS Professor in economics, financial reporting, IT, and operations management for MBAs and executives.
 In addition, he serves on the advisory boards of several IT industry firms and advises major corporations worldwide.
 Before joining HBS, he was a technology manager at the Ford Motor Company.